Muhammad Shah III Lashkari: Invasion of Orissa

 The Bahmani invasion of Orissa in the 15th century unfolded through a series of conflicts and diplomatic maneuvers between the Gajapati Empire and the Bahmani Sultanate.
 In 1475, a Bahmani rebel officer named Bhimraj initiated a revolt at Kondavidu, a Bahmani territory, leading to a complex alliance among the Gajapatis and chiefs of Telangana and Jajnagar.
 The Sultan successfully defeated them and forced Purushottam Dev to surrender.
 Tensions heightened in 1478 when Muhammad Shah III invaded Orissa.

 Alarmed by the invasion, Purushottam Dev expressed his willingness to pay homage, offering to disarm and present gifts.
 The Sultan accepted this homage, confirming Purushottam as the ruler of his patrimony.
 Subsequently, Muhammad Shah III besieged Hamvira Deva, the brother of the Gajapati, successfully ending his career in tragedy.
 These events, including the earlier revolt at Kondavidu, became integral aspects of Muhammad Shah III's engagement with the Gajapati Empire, shaping the historical narrative during his reign.

 Succession

 Soon after the death of Gawan, the sultan himself died of remorse on 26 March 1482 at Bidar.
 He was succeeded by his son, Mahmood Shah Bahmani II.

+Family

+Muhammad Shah III is known to have at least two daughters and one son.